Complete source code and samples:

 - CMake, a cross-platform build system.
 Most Linux and some Unix distributions provide CMake as a standard package.
 If not, please download it, and make sure you get a recent version.
 Mac OS X users can either download the CMake installer or install it from the command line using macports.

 - An implementation of MPI-2 is optional for the single processor version of OpenMD, but is required if you want OpenMD to run in parallel.
 We like OpenMPI.
 Other implementations of MPI-2 also work, but we don’t test them as extensively.

-- Other optional (but quite useful) libraries that will unlock some features of OpenMD: Open Babel, Qhull, FFTW, Doxygen
+- Other optional (but quite useful) libraries that will unlock some important features of OpenMD: Open Babel, Qhull, FFTW, Doxygen

 - Some of the utility scripts depend on Python and Perl.
 These interpreters are common installations on most flavors of Unix and Mac OS X.